WordPress/openverse/documentation/projects/proposals/dark_mode/20240325-implementation_plan_dark_mode.md

       ```ts
       interface ColorMode {
-        preference: "dark" | "light" | "system" // Defaults to "light"
+        preference: "dark" | "light" | "system" // Defaults to "system"
         systemValue: "light" | "dark" // Readonly representation of the system value
       }
       ```

-      The color mode should be stored in a cookie so that a previously-selected user choice can be used when rendering via SSR and prevent a visual flash of light mode styles for users who have selected dark mode.
-The system value is read by matching the `'(prefers-color-scheme: dark)'` media query.
+      The color mode should be stored in a cookie so that a previously-selected user choice can be used when rendering via SSR and prevent a visual flash of the incorrect color mode.
+The "system" value is the default.

    3. Behind the feature flag, add the new user interface element which toggles dark mode (exact design TBD, but it will be comprised of existing UI components).
-Default to "light" mode but support choosing between "dark", "light", and "system".
+Supports choosing between "dark", "light", and "system" modes, with "system" as the default.
+The "dark" and "light" options will set a `.dark-mode` or `.light-mode` class on the HTML element of the site.
+      The default "system" choice does not add a class to the HTML element.
+When there is no HTML `.{color}-mode` class present, the site will default to the `prefers-color-scheme` media query value.
       1. Add a `TOGGLE_COLOR_SCHEME` analytics event with a playload including the color mode preference chosen by the user.
+      2. Update our Cloudflare static page caching rule for the frontend in with a Cookie bypass rule (in pseudocode, something like `and not http.cookie contains "openverse_color_scheme"))

 ### Launch plan